Reinoptland/coders-network-42/plan-authentication.md

-## As a app owner I want people to be logged in before they start sharing their ideas, so I don't get spammed to death
+## As a app owner I want people to signup before they start sharing their ideas, so I don't get spammed to death

 ## What do we need